Exploring Bombay Beach: The Almost Ghost Town by the Salton Sea, CA

 You might naively walk by the Bombay Beach Drive-In and think it was just another relic from days gone by.

-However, it is in fact a large-scale art installation created by Stefan Ashkenazy and Sean Dale Taylor.
-They collected rusted car wrecks, golf carts and boats from metal scrap yards throughout the Imperial Valley and arranged them in rows facing a white-sided semi trailer that serves as the drive-in screen.
+In reality, it is a large-scale art installation by Stefan Ashkenazy and Sean Dale Taylor.
+They gathered rusted car wrecks, golf carts, and boats from metal scrap yards across the Imperial Valley and organized them in rows facing a white-sided semi-trailer, which acts as the drive-in screen.

 If you want more of an outdoor experience, there are Ferris-wheel and movie theater seats up front.